Wiped and missing design files to cost worker $113,000

 Step one would have involved wiping them from his local device so that the information could not be synchronised with the server.

-Step two would have involved him logging onto the cloud-based portal and deleting, for a second time, those same files he had deleted earlier, which would have gone into his recycle bin.
+Step two would have involved him logging on to the cloud-based portal and deleting, for a second time, those same files he had deleted earlier, which would have gone into his recycle bin.

 "The Authority finds that Mr Biddle's actions in deleting electronic files from his OneDrive account to be neither accidental nor negligent but a conscious and deliberate decision on his part to cause loss to his employer for which GDL is entitled remedies," ERA member Peter Fuiava said in his written decision.

-GDL sought losses of $101,123, made up of components including $60,700 in what it said the firm could have potentially made, had staff not been diverted away from doing other revenue-generating work.
+GDL sought losses of $101,123, made up of components including $60,700 in what it said the firm could have potentially made, had staff not been diverted from doing other revenue-generating work.

-More than $40,000 was sought for what it cost the firm for staff to re-do Biddle's work because he had not returned the files as requested.
+More than $40,000 was sought for what it cost the firm for staff to redo Biddle's work because he had not returned the files as requested.

 It also claimed lost revenue of $80,000 from four projects which the firm said it was unable to undertake while it was reconstructing Biddle's work, and lost revenue of $150,000 from a project connected to a well-established residential construction company.

-It listed other costs amounting to approximately three quarters of a million dollars in potential losses as a result, including almost $20,000 the firm spent on hiring human resources advice.
+It listed other costs amounting to approximately $750,000 in potential losses as a result, including almost $20,000 the firm spent on hiring human resources advice.

-The ERA said awarding damages for loss of expected earnings was not a science, but a matter of good sense for the Authority to evaluate, as best it could, the value of a lost opportunity.
+The ERA said awarding damages for loss of expected earnings was not a science, but a matter of good sense for the authority to evaluate, as best it could, the value of a lost opportunity.

 GDL had to prove that its losses were connected to Biddle's actions and that his breach caused or materially contributed to its loss, but the firm was unable to establish this.